SeptiawanAjiP/Android-DataTable/README.md

 replace Tag with the latest version.

 ## Usage
 To use this library, just extend the DataTAblectivity class in your activity class.
 Prepare your data and observe the format from the example below.
-There are two vital parameters: columns (array of column) and listData (array of data). **The number of array columns must match the count of variables in your entities.**
+There are three vital parameters: columns (array of column) and listData (array of data), and option to enable or disable Action button to every row. **The number of array columns must match the count of variables in your entities.**

 ### XML Layout
 ```bash